yawenl/HistoryFilter/README.md

 Used Google's storage, history APIs.

 ## Contributors
-Carl Chen, Qingzhou He, Yawen Luo
+Carl Chen, Qingzhou He, Yawen Luo.
-The project was implemented in MHacks III, in January 2014
+The project was implemented in MHacks III, in January 2014.